-ArchiMate version 3 now supports business strategy related concepts such as “Course of Action”, “Capability” and “Resource”, which can be used for modeling business strategies of the organization.
+ArchiMate version 3 now supports business strategy-related concepts such as “Course of Action”, “Capability” and “Resource”, which can be used for modeling business strategies of the organization.
 The value and importance of this view is in the way that the goals of the organization can be linked to strategies, and how they can be linked into enterprise architecture via capabilities.
 This view can be used to apply the “Goal-Based Strategic Model” (Azevedo et al. 2015), in which goals constitute a hierarchy, so that higher-level goals can be decomposed into lower-level goals.

-Business Model View
+Business Strategy View

 Business Motivation Model (BMM) View